Chris Morris (satirist): Recognition

 In 2003, Morris was listed in The Observer as one of the 50 funniest acts in British comedy.
 In 2005, Channel 4 aired a show called The Comedian's Comedian in which foremost writers and performers of comedy ranked their 50 favourite acts.
 Morris was at number eleven.
-Morris won the BAFTA for outstanding debut with his film Four Lions.
+Morris won the BAFTA Award for outstanding debut with his film Four Lions.
 Adeel Akhtar and Nigel Lindsay collected the award in his absence.
-Lindsay stated that Morris had sent him a text message before they collected the award reading, 'Doused in petrol, Zippo at the ready'.
-In June 2012 Morris was placed at number 16 in the Top 100 People in UK Comedy.
+Lindsay stated that Morris had sent him a text message before they collected the award reading, "Doused in petrol, Zippo at the ready".
+In June 2012, Morris was placed at number 16 in the Top 100 People in UK Comedy.

 In 2010, a biography, Disgusting Bliss: The Brass Eye of Chris Morris, was published.
-Written by Lucian Randall, the book depicted Morris as "brilliant but uncompromising", and a "frantic-minded perfectionist".
+Written by Lucian Randall, the book depicted Morris as "brilliant but uncompromising" and a "frantic-minded perfectionist".

-In November 2014, BBC Radio 4 Extra broadcast a three-hour retrospective of Morris's radio career called 'Raw Meat Radio', which was presented by Mary Anne Hobbs and featured interviews with Armando Iannucci, Peter Baynham, Paul Garner, and others.
+In November 2014, BBC Radio 4 Extra broadcast a three-hour retrospective of Morris's radio career called "Raw Meat Radio", which was presented by Mary Anne Hobbs and featured interviews with Armando Iannucci, Peter Baynham, Paul Garner and others.

 Awards

 Morris won the Best TV Comedy Newcomer award from the British Comedy Awards in 1994 for his performance in The Day Today.
-He has won two BAFTA awards: the BAFTA Award for Best Short Film in 2002 for My Wrongs #8245–8249 & 117, and the BAFTA Award for Outstanding Debut by a British director, writer or producer in 2011 for Four Lions.
+He has won two BAFTA Awards: the BAFTA Award for Best Short Film in 2002 for My Wrongs #8245–8249 & 117, and the BAFTA Award for Outstanding Debut by a British director, writer or producer in 2011 for Four Lions.

 Personal life

 Morris and his wife, actress-turned-literary agent Jo Unwin, live in Brixton, London.
-The pair met in 1984 at the Edinburgh Festival, when he was playing bass guitar for the Cambridge Footlights Revue and she was in a comedy troupe called the Millies.
+The pair met in 1984 at the Edinburgh Festival, when he was playing bass guitar for the Cambridge Footlights revue and she was in a comedy troupe called the Millies.
 They have two sons.